DeBaFig/1st-term/README.md

 Enter your monthly NET income: $ 1000 <- type the You income
 ```

 **There is a min and max (min: 1000 max 400000)**

 ```
-How many wish list items do you want to forecast?: 5 <- Itens in your wish list
+How many wish list items do you want to forecast?: 5 <- Items in your wish list

 Item-1 Details:
    Item cost: $1000 <- do I need to explain?
    How important is it to you?
 [1=must have, 2=important, 3=want]: 1
    Does this item have financing options? [y/n]: y
 ```

- After there'll be a summary and a menu and you'll be able to see how much money do you need.
+After there'll be a summary and a menu and you'll be able to see how much money you need.

  ```
  Item Priority Financed        Cost
 ---- -------- -------- -----------